tum-ens/urbs/doc/api.rst

   :return: a MultiIndex corresponding to input, with levels split at separator

-.. function:: urbs.to_color(obj=None)
+.. function:: to_color(obj=None)

   Assign a deterministic pseudo-random color to argument.

   If :data:`COLORS[obj] <COLORS>` is set, return that.
-Otherwise, create a deterministically random color from the `` hash(obj)`` representation string.
-For strings, this value depends only on the string content, so that same strings always yield the same color.
+Otherwise, create a deterministically random color from the :func:`hash` of that object.
+For strings, this value depends only on the string content, so that identical strings always yield the same color.

   :param obj: any hashable object